Crawl Space Vents: Open or Closed?

 Pests can cause significant damage to insulation, wiring, and wood structures.
 Some pests pose health risks through bites, stings, or diseases they carry.

-3 Benefits of Closing Crawl Space Vents
+Why Closing Crawl Space Vents is Better

 Taking proactive steps to seal and encapsulate your crawl space can solve many problems caused by open vents.
 Here’s how this benefits your home:

-• Sealing vents prevents moisture from entering, reducing humidity levels in the crawl space.
+- Sealing vents prevents moisture from entering, reducing humidity levels in the crawl space.

-• This helps prevent wood rot, mold, and mildew, preserving the structural integrity of the home.
+- This helps prevent wood rot, mold, and mildew, preserving the structural integrity of the home.

-2. Energy Efficiency
+Energy Efficiency

-• A sealed crawl space maintains more stable indoor temperatures, enhancing energy efficiency.
+- A sealed crawl space maintains more stable indoor temperatures, enhancing energy efficiency.

-• Homeowners can expect lower energy costs for heating and cooling due to reduced temperature fluctuations.
+- Homeowners can expect lower energy costs for heating and cooling due to reduced temperature fluctuations.

-• Sealing the crawl space protects the home’s foundation and structural elements from moisture-related damage.
+- Sealing the crawl space protects the home’s foundation and structural elements from moisture-related damage.

-• Materials in the crawl space, such as insulation and plumbing, have a longer lifespan.
+- Materials in the crawl space, such as insulation and plumbing, have a longer lifespan.

 4 Steps to Seal Your Crawl Space

 Properly sealing a crawl space involves several critical steps.
-Here’s a detailed guide of what to expect.
+Here’s a detailed guide of what to expect:

 1. Inspection and Preparation